-IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., Bloomberg Barclays U.S. Corporate High Yield 2% Issuer Capped Index) and versus the Fund's designated peer group of comparable accounts.
+The Fund will gain exposure to high yield securities by investing in an affiliated investment company (the "High Yield Affiliated Fund").
+Mr. Durbiano manages the High Yield Affiliated Fund according to its specific investment program.
+Thus, although Mr. Durbiano is not responsible for making investment decisions directly on behalf of the Fund, the high yield fixed income portion of the Fund's portfolio may be subject to his management of the High Yield Affiliated Fund.
+Mr. Durbiano's IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the High Yield Affiliated Fund's benchmark (i.e., Bloomberg Barclays U.S. Corporate High Yield 2% Issuer Capped Index) and versus the High Yield Affiliated Fund's designated peer group of comparable accounts.
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.

-As noted above, Mr. Durbiano is also the portfolio manager for other accounts in addition to the Fund.
+As noted above, Mr. Durbiano is the portfolio manager for other accounts.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the Fund or other accounts or activities for which Mr. Durbiano is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the High Yield Affiliated Fund or other accounts or activities for which Mr. Durbiano is responsible when his compensation is calculated may be equal or can vary.
 In addition, Mr. Durbiano has oversight responsibility for other portfolios that he does not personally manage and serves on one or more Investment Teams that establish guidelines on various performance drivers (e.g., currency, duration, sector, volatility and/or yield curve) for taxable, fixed-income accounts.
 A portion of the IPP score is based on Federated Hermes' senior management's assessment of team contributions.

 For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one of two IPP groups (which may be adjusted periodically).
 Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each account managed or activity engaged in by the portfolio manager and included in the IPP groups.
-At the account level, the weighting assigned to the Fund is lesser than or equal to the weighting assigned to certain other accounts or activities and is greater than or equal to the weighting assigned to certain other accounts or activities used to determine IPP (but can be adjusted periodically).
+At the account level, the weighting assigned to the High Yield Affiliated Fund is lesser than or equal to the weighting assigned to certain other accounts or activities, and is greater than or equal to the weighting assigned to certain other accounts or activities used to determine IPP (but can be adjusted periodically).
 A portion of the bonus tied to the IPP score may be adjusted based on management's assessment of overall contributions to account performance and any other factors as deemed relevant.
 Pursuant to the terms of a business agreement, Mr. Durbiano's annual incentives may include certain guaranteed amounts.